-The tests perform two branches of experiments to measure the behavior of the chosen devices, the first branch focuses on the use of the CPU, the second on the use of the GPU.
+The tests perform two branches of experiments to measure the behavior of the chosen devices.
+The first branch focuses on the use of the CPU, the second on the use of the GPU.
 For CPU testing, Stress-ng and HPL were nominated.
-Stress-ng offers us a variety of tests such as operations with floating numbers, integers, random numbers, matrices, among others.
+Stress-ng offers a variety of tests such as operations with floating numbers, integers, random numbers, matrices, among others.
+Bogo operations are the number of iterations of the stress test during the race.
+This is the metric for how much overall "work" has been accomplished in stress operations.
 The following configuration is used for this test: